ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 meantime, to make sure they won't fall back too much with respect to the network accepted frontier.

-## What order do the chains bootstrap?
+## What Order Do The Chains Bootstrap?

 The 3 chains will bootstrap in the following order: P-chain, X-chain, C-chain.